Guide to the HMI Application Process

 How much does Honeymoon Israel cost?

-The total cost is $2,500 per couple.
+The total cost is $2,800 per couple.
 This includes flight, hotels, planned activities, and most meals for both partners.
-The overall Honeymoon Israel experience costs approximately $10,000 per couple, but the remainder is a gift from donors and funders who support our mission.
+The overall Honeymoon Israel experience costs approximately $12,000 per couple, but the remainder is a gift from donors and funders who support our mission.
 Financial assistance and payment plans are available to ensure that cost is not a barrier to participation.

 Why does Honeymoon Israel do this?